Selling Your Life Insurance Policy

 - Can no longer afford to pay premiums on the policy

-- No longer need life insurance
+- Are older than 65 and no longer need life insurance

 For these policy owners, life settlements offer a great means to cash out their life insurance policy and receive significantly more compensation than if they were to simply cancel the policy and walk away.